France: Vineyards of Beaujolais

 Tour Highlights

-- Cycle among the iconic vineyards of Beaujolais, coasting through charming wine villages producing some of France’s great wines.
+- Cycle through the iconic vineyards of Beaujolais, coasting through charming wine villages that produce some of France’s finest wines.

-- Explore the renowned wine appellations and stunning stone villages of Pouilly-Fuissé, Saint-Amour, and Romaneche-Thorins.
+- Explore the renowned appellations and golden-stone villages of Pouilly-Fuissé, Saint-Amour, and Romanèche-Thorins.

-- Ride into Cluny, once the world’s epicenter of Christianity, and view its 10th-century abbey.
+- Ride into Cluny, once the epicenter of Christianity, and visit its remarkable 10th-century abbey.

-- Sample fine Chardonnays when you pause in the village that gave the white wine its name.
+- Sample fine Chardonnays in the namesake village where this celebrated white wine originated.

 Positive Impact